Clarence L. Tinker: Army career

 After the Japanese attack on Pearl Harbor, Tinker was named Commander of the Seventh Air Force in Hawaii to reorganize the air defenses of the islands.
 He believed that air forces were going to be critical to the entire war, and that Japan would eventually be defeated through a long-range strike effort by air.
 In January 1942, he was promoted to major general, the first Native American in U.S. Army history to attain that rank.

-In June 1942, the Japanese began their assault of Midway Island.
-In the midst of the Battle of Midway, on June 7, Tinker decided to lead a force of LB-30s of the 31st Bombardment Squadron against the retreating Japanese naval forces.
-Near Midway Island, his plane was seen to go out of control and plunge into the sea.
-Tinker and ten other crewmen perished.
-The plane and bodies were never recovered.
+In June 1942, Japanese forces launched their assault of Midway Island.
+On June 7, during the closing stages of the Battle of Midway, Tinker decided to lead a force of LB-30s of the 31st Bombardment Squadron against the retreating Japanese naval forces.
+Near Midway Island, witnesses saw Tinker’s aircraft lose control and plunge into the sea.
+Tinker and all ten members of his crew were killed; neither the aircraft nor their remains were ever recovered.
 Tinker's son was also lost at sea while in a dogfight with German planes in 1944.